eileenrmartin/eileenrmartin.github.io/index.md

 ## Upcoming talks and papers

-* "Fiber-optic network observations of earthquake wavefields" was accepted to GRL and is now [available.](http://onlinelibrary.wiley.com/doi/10.1002/2017GL075722/full)

-* An overview of our Stanford DAS Array experimental efforts is in the December issue of [The Leading Edge](https://library.seg.org/doi/10.1190/tle36121025.1)

 * Biondo Biondi will deliver an [invited talk](https://agu.confex.com/agu/fm17/meetingapp.cgi/Paper/212218) on our work on earthquake detection at the Stanford DAS Array at the AGU Fall Meeting in New Orleans Wed.
 Dec.
 13 13:58-14:16, room 222

 * I will speak about seismic monitoring with fiber optics as part of the Heiland lecture series at Colorado School of Mines the 2nd week of January

+* "Fiber optic seismic signal retrieval in an urban area with unsupervised learning for coherent noise removal" was accepted to IEEE Signal Processing Magazine and will appear in the Jan.
+2018 special issue on subsurface exploration.

+* "Fiber-optic network observations of earthquake wavefields" was accepted to GRL and is now [available.](http://onlinelibrary.wiley.com/doi/10.1002/2017GL075722/full)

+* An overview of our Stanford DAS Array experimental efforts is in the December issue of [The Leading Edge](https://library.seg.org/doi/10.1190/tle36121025.1)

 ## Computational Geoscience Seminar Announcement